 The lack of federal regulation means there are few national safeguards against abuse of facial recognition tech.
 The leak shows that Clearview can’t protect its clients either.
 The revelations that these businesses are privately using facial recognition will undermine the trust of customers and could force them to reconsider the benefits of using the tech and working with such a controversial company.

-The only way of curtailing this descent into ubiquitous surveillance is by imposing federal laws that restrict the use of facial recognition — or better still, ban it outright.
+The only way of curtailing this descent into ubiquitous surveillance is by imposing federal laws that restrict the use of facial recognition — or better still, outright ban its use by law enforcement.

 Update February 28 6PM CET: Added statements from the NBA and Madison Square Garden.